Isaias Afwerki: Djibouti

 Shaded relief map of Djibouti.
 The original map is from 1991, with the border between Ethiopia and Eritrea added in 2006.

 Relations between Eritrea and Djibouti date back to 1991.
 The countries waged war in April 1996 when Djibouti accused Eritrea of shelling Ras Doumeira, a small village bounded by Ethiopia's Afar Region.
 Eritrea was also accused of redrawing the map of the area.
 Eritrea denied both claims.
 The conflict worsened until May 1996, when Eritrean forces retreated from the area and Djibouti retracted the allegations.
 The Eritrean–Ethiopian War was a threat to and an opportunity for Djibouti.
 Ethiopia diverted trade through Djibouti via Eritrean ports, strengthening economic ties in accordance with the 1996 protocol.
 In 1999, Djibouti and Ethiopia signed a military cooperation agreement.

 In 1998, Eritrea accused Djibouti of using its port to supply military equipment to Ethiopia.
 In June of that year, Djibouti deployed military force in the north to avoid an incursion during the war; French troops were involved with their Djiboutian counterparts.
 In 1999, France sent two frigates to guard against any approaches toward Ethiopia and Eritrea.
 Djiboutian President Hassan Gouled Aptidon's November 1998 attempt to mediate the Eritrean–Ethiopian War during the Organization of African Unity (OAU) summit was rejected by Eritrea for perceived partiality.
 Djibouti expelled its Eritrean ambassadors, and Tekest Ghebrai, an Eritrean national and the former executive secretary of the Intergovernmental Authority on Development (IGAD), was dismissed.

 The December 1997 treaty was deemed too weak.
 Eritrea accused Djibouti of siding with Ethiopia in 1999, and Djibouti accused Eritrea of supporting Djiboutian rebel groups in the Ras Doumeira area; Eritrea denied this.
 Rapprochement between the countries returned in March 2000, after mediation by Libya.
 Isaias visited Djibouti in 2001, and President Ismaïl Omar Guelleh visited Eritrea.
-This visit created a joint cooperative commission which would conduct an annual review.
+This visit created a joint cooperative commission that would conduct an annual review.
 Guelleh sought a friendly relationship with Eritrea, despite their military imbalance.

 Guelleh visited the disputed area on 22 April 2008, and the Djiboutian Foreign Ministry said that the Eritrean position lay several kilometers inside Djiboutian territory.
 Eritrea denied an accusation that its soldiers had dug trenches, and military officials met two days later to compare the border map.
 Djibouti sent troops to the area.
 Guelleh said on 9 May that the "two armies are facing each other"; the situation was explosive, with hostile forces ready to dismantle Djiboutian sovereignty.
 With reported Qatari mediation, both sides agreed to resolve the confrontation by negotiation.

 Somalia

 In July 2018, Eritrea and Somalia established diplomatic relations.
-On 28 July, Somalian president Mohamed Abdullahi Mohamed began a three-day visit with Isaias in Asmara during which Somalia expressed solidarity with Eritrea in diplomacy and international politics.
+On 28 July, Somali president Mohamed Abdullahi Mohamed began a three-day visit with Isaias in Asmara during which Somalia expressed solidarity with Eritrea in diplomacy and international politics.